you-dont-need/You-Dont-Need-GUI/readme.md

 ## I can't remember these cryptic commands

-You can always google or `man` the commands you are not familiar with.
+You can always search online or `man` the commands you are not familiar with.
 Or, checkout [tldr](https://github.com/tldr-pages/tldr), a collection of simplified and community-driven man pages.